Beothuk: Shanawdithit

 Shanawdithit was Demasduit's niece and the last known full-blooded Beothuk.
 In April 1823, she was in her early twenties.
-She, her mother, and sister sought food and help from a white trapper.
-They were starving.
+She, her mother, and sister sought food and help from a white trapper, as they were starving.
 The three were taken to St. John's, but her mother and sister died of tuberculosis, an epidemic among the First Nations.
 Called Nancy April by the settlers, Shanawdithit lived for several years in the home of John Peyton Jr. as a servant.

 The explorer William Cormack founded the Beothuk Institute in 1827 to foster friendly dealings with the Beothuk and support their culture.
 His expeditions found Beothuk artifacts but he also learned the society was dying out.
 Learning of Shanawdithit, in the winter 1828–1829, Cormack brought her to his centre so he could learn from her.
 He drew funds from his institute to pay for her support.

-Shanawdithit made ten drawings for Cormack, some of which showed parts of the island, and others illustrated Beothuk implements and dwellings, along with Beothuk notions and myths.
+Shanawdithit made ten drawings for Cormac.
+Some of the drawings showed parts of the island, while others illustrated Beothuk implements and dwellings, along with Beothuk notions and myths.
 As she explained her drawings, she taught Cormack Beothuk vocabulary.
 She told him there were far fewer Beothuk than twenty years previously.
 To her knowledge, at the time she was taken, only a dozen Beothuk survived.
-Despite medical care from the doctor William Carson, Shanawdithit died of tuberculosis in St. John's on 6 June 1829.
+Despite medical care from the doctor William Carson, Shanawdithit died of tuberculosis in St. John's on June 6, 1829.
 At the time, there was no European cure for the disease.